ajba1973/ms2-RPS/README.md

 ### 1.3 User Stories

 As a site user:
-- A application that mobile, tablet use instead of laptop or desktop computer.
+- A application to play on a mobile, tablet devices instead of laptop or desktop computer.
 - I want a site that is easy to navigate and play a game that is fun and interactive.
 - To be able to change game options, such as customizing it (Player's name, gender, background color).
 - Very intuitive and very easy to use. ( For little kids).